PlummersSoftwareLLC/NightDriverStrip/README.md

 Let's consider the inconsistent naming, which should be fixed.
 Some is camelCase, some is pszHungarian, and so on, depending on the source.
 I'd prefer it were all updated to a single standard TBD.
 Until the TBD is determined, I lean towards [the Win32 standard](https://docs.microsoft.com/en-us/windows/win32/stg/coding-style-conventions?redirectedfrom=MSDN).

 When working in a function, work in the style of the function.
 When working on a class, work in the style of the class.
 When working on a file, work in the style of the file.
 If those are inconsistent, do whatever minimizes changes.
-Stylistic changes should only be introduced after discussion in the group, and generally should entain owning that style change across the entire project.
+Stylistic changes should only be introduced after discussion in the group, and generally should entail owning that style change across the entire project.

 Next, let's consider `#define`s to control the build.
 There may be better and more elegant ways of doing things.
 There could be entire configuration platforms.
 But I'd prefer to keep it simple.
 And I define simplest to be "the least that an experienced C++ programmer needs to learn before being constructive with the code in question".
 I don't want to learn a new class library if I can avoid it!